defdefred/sshush/README.md

 Every server is accepting sftp connexion with a dedicated user, named `_`, using a ssh key known by everybody and with very limited command allowed.

-Request for agreement is uploaded to a dedicated folder per receiver email.
+Request for agreement is uploaded to a dedicated folder (the receiver sshush key).
 You need to know the receiver email, folder are not browsable.

 The server is regulary checking the folders and transmetting the request to the dedicated folder in the receiver storage.